mikeMoreno/mikeMoreno.github.io/_posts/2021-01-15-integer-offsets-with-dynamodb.markdown

 What this means is when DynamoDB returns the results of your query, it also returns a `LastEvaluatedKey`, which you then send back as the `ExclusiveStartKey` the next time you reissue your query.
-This process continues until the LastEvaluatedKey returned is null.
+This process continues until the `LastEvaluatedKey` returned is null.
 At that point, there are no more items in the database that match your query.
-Along with your query, you send a limit.
+Along with your query, you send a `limit`.
 The limit specifies the maximum number of items for DynamoDB to return.
-Every time you reissue your query, DynamoDB will return at most the number of items specified in your limit, *but it may return less*.
+Every time you reissue your query, DynamoDB will return at most the number of items specified in your limit, **but it may return less**.

 This is all well and good if you can get away with value-based paging, but it was a problem for us because we needed